christianalfoni/jflux/README.md

 The button in this example will only be enabled if there is both a title and a description.

 ##<a name="router">Router</a>
-jFramework supports both hash and popstate routing. jFramework knows about its rendered components and lets you very easily render components to any section of the screen, much like nested routes.
+jFlux supports both hash and popstate routing. jFlux knows about its rendered components and lets you very easily render components to any section of the screen, much like nested routes.
 It also supports dynamic links and redirects.

 ####<a name="router-createroute">Creating a route</a>